gordon-cs/gordon-360-api/README.md

 - `gordon_360_tests_member.py` -- Tests the api endpoints while authorized as a regular member.
 - `test_config.py` -- Configuration options, includes the following variables:
     - `activity_code` -- The activity that will be used for testing.
 Tests under `gordon_360_tests_leader.py` assume the account used for testing is a leader of this activity.
 Tests under `gordon_360_tests_member.py` assume the account used for testing is a member of this activity.
     - `random_id_number` -- A random id number that is used when we want to verify if we can do things on behalf of someone else.
-E.g. A supervisor can create memberships for anyone.
+E.g. An advisor can create memberships for anyone.
 A regular member can only create a membership for him/herself.
     - `leadership_positions` -- A list of participation levels considered to be leadership positsions.
     - `hostURL` -- Base url of the api
 - `test_credentials.py` -- (If you cloned the project, you need to create this file) File with credentials the test program will use.